go-god/gmicro/readme.md

 https://github.com/daheige/gmicro-demo

-Old projects can continue to use the v1 version, and new projects can start to use the v2 version.
+Old projects can continue to use the v1 version https://github.com/daheige/gmicro, and new projects can start to use the v2 version.
-Note that the gmicro address has changed, and the v2 version is github.com/go-god/gmicro
+Note that the gmicro address has changed, and the v2 version is https://github.com/go-god/gmicro

 # change log